 Indications that you should see a doctor include any of the following: ear drainage or discharge, ear pain, irritation or a rash in the ear, recent ear surgery that has not yet healed completely, any hole (perforation) in your eardrum, dizziness, or an active ear infection.
 If you do not have any of these indicators, it should be safe to clean your ears yourself.

-Medically Proven to Remove Earwax Gently and Safely
+Medically Proven to Remove Earwax Gently & Safely

-- Fast acting agent is formulated to target earwax, and foam on contact; helping to soften, loosen and break up hardened/impacted cerumen
+- Fast-acting agent is formulated to treat earwax and foam on contact, helping to soften, loosen and break up hardened/impacted earwax